stormearthandlava/stormearthandlava.github.io/guide/general/stats.md

 ## Stat ratios

 Below are our advised stat gearing strategies for talent combinations.
-We won’t release numbers for every single talent combination, but the general ratio and priority serve as a good all-round distribution.
+We won’t release numbers for every single talent, legendary, covenant and soulbind combination, but the general ratio and priority serve as a good all-round distribution.

 Purpose | Crit | Haste | Mastery | Vers
 --- | --- | --- | --- | ---